lip6/painless/README.md

-D-Painless: A Framework for Parallel SAT Solving
+Painless: A Framework for Parallel SAT Solving
 ==============================================
 [TOC]
 ## Overview
-D-Painless is a flexible framework for parallel and distributed SAT solving that integrates multiple state-of-the-art SAT solvers and preprocessing techniques.
+Painless is a flexible framework for parallel and distributed SAT solving that integrates multiple state-of-the-art SAT solvers and preprocessing techniques.

 - The doxygen different [Topics](https://lip6.github.io/painless/topics.html) is a good introduction to the different components in the framework.
 - For TACAS25 experiment reproducability, please check [TACAS25](./docs/source/TACAS25.md).